malatesh10/v4l2-camera-video/README.md

 # v4l2-camera-video
-V4L2 frameqork is used to capture frame and video so APIs of V4L2 explained
+V4L2 framework is used to capture frame and video so APIs of V4L2 explained

 V4L2 framework is used here to capture single frame.